What Are Interrogative Adverbs?

-The interrogative adverbs of time are the terms 'when, how long, how often' in English.
-They demand time-related information and ask how long, how often, or in which exact time something takes place.
+The interrogative adverbs of time are words that demand time-related information and ask how long, how often, or in which exact time something takes place.
 Here are a few examples:

 Here is a list of interrogative adverbs of time:

-The interrogative adverbs of place ask about the location or place of something.
-The interrogative adverb of place is the term 'where'.
+Interrogative adverbs of place ask about the location or place of something.
+One of the most commonly used interrogative adverbs of place is 'where'.
 Let us take a look at the examples: